Builders hear this question a lot. The answer, as with most such questions, is “It depends.” But on what?

 Fortunately, there are things the homeowners can do to keep the job moving.
 These include taking deadlines seriously, providing details on how they will live in the home, and minimizing changes.

 Agree On A Timetable

 Most busy architects and builders work hard to get things done promptly, but without firm dates things can slip.
 Merlin Custom Home Builders encourages homeowners to hold weekly meetings and deadlines for the next steps.
 “The plans will be done in a couple of weeks” is vague.
 Compare that to “The plans will be ready on March 15,” which provides a clear understanding for all parties.
-On the other hand, homeowners who postpone scheduled meetings with the builder or architect will also throw off the timetable.
+On the other hand, homeowners who postpone scheduled meetings with the custom builder or architect will also throw off the timetable.